About Us | Texas Tech University Health Sciences Center

 robert.forbis@ttu.edu

-Katharine Hayhoe, PhD
+Katharine Hayhoe, Ph.D.

 Associate Professor Department of Political Science